Gl4ukos/IRONCLAD_THESIS/README.md

         -> Get a battery & charger
         -> Solder a switch on the power distributor

-        -> Every second command has 0 speed, this fucks up ironclad's movement -> Play with speeds-PID params-Lookaheads and trajectory, get some results on the paper
+        -> Play with speeds-PID params-Lookaheads and trajectory, get some results on the paper

     OPTIONAL: